Supply Chain & Distribution

 Section

-Delta is what the queue contains
+Delta is the manual reconstruction tax

-Source: Eurostat ISOC_CICCE_USE (E_CC vs E_CC_PCPU, EU27_2020, size_emp=GE10).
+Source: Eurostat ISOC_CICCE_USE (E_CC and E_CC_PCPU).

 Section